Emre-Zero/tech-demo/README.md

 - Started with [this template](https://github.com/thisismydesign/nestjs-starter).

 ### What can be improved
-- State input should be a dropdown, but NextUI doesn't support dropdowns yet
-- Hardening validation for API endpoints
+- Harden validation for API endpoints
 - Display total subscription amount with tax included in frontend
 - Adding user authentication, database integration
 - Add tests with Jest
+- State input should be a dropdown, but NextUI doesn't support dropdowns yet

 ---